rsdoiel/antenna/archives/2025/columns_2025.19.md

 date: 2025-05-15, from: Doc Searls (at Harvard), New Old Blog

+Classic HBO.
+Seems HBO&#39;s rebrand as Max is something of a fail.
+The app re-rebrand is HBO Max.
 A good sign.
 Ever hear of TCF, or the Transparency &#38; Consent Framework?
 The TCF is how sites and services can obey the letter of the GDPR&#39;s law, while screwing its spirt.
-It does that with those annoying consent notices that interrupt your experience of seemingly every site you visit, recording &#34;your choices&#34; God knows [&#8230;]
+It does that with those [&#8230;]

 <br>